blazingdrummer/BakedModpack/README.md

 - scaling changes might mess with `ShareSuite`
 - freeze now executes, should Bandit execute?
 - does Wolfo or Risky take precedence for item descriptions?
-- should maybe remove Huntress range buff for now?
 - Acrid spawn invulnerability might conflict with Wolfo
 - Captain hidden realms change also overlaps
 ___